dortania/OpenCore-Install-Guide/README.md

 **Disable:**

 * Fast Boot
-* VT-d\(can be enabled if you set DisableIoMapper to YES, AMD users will need to disable SVM in the BIOS\)
+* VT-d(can be enabled if you set DisableIoMapper to YES)
 * CSM
 * Thunderbolt
 * Intel SGX